vishal9950/CameraUI/README.md

 # CameraUI

-Windows UWP for capturing pictures using CameraCaptureUI class.
+UWP app for capturing pictures using CameraCaptureUI class.